gobbyo/IoT/docs/tutorial-rasp-d2cipandhostname.md

 ## Next Steps

 Congratulations, you've successfully remotely coded a real device and connected it to Azure!
-You are ready to continue your journey and learn to wire various electronics to your Raspberry Pi and remotely controlling it.
+You are ready to continue your journey and learn to wire IoT electronics to your Raspberry Pi and remotely controlling it.

 [Tutorial: Light up an LED](tutorial-rasp-led.md)